jgrossi/cached-tweets/README.md

 ### Options

-If you want URL replaced with links (<a> tags), just set true (or nothing) to the second parameters:
+If you want URLs replaced by links (html tags), just set true (or nothing) to the second parameter:

     $tweets = $twitter->getLastTweets(5, true); // or
     $tweets = $twitter->getLastTweets(5);

+Or if you want just pure text, pass `false` to the second parameter.